miraabela/miraabela.github.io/projects/project-5.md

 summary: On the side, I do photography and make art.
 ---

+# The Creative Perspective
+**Art and photography taught me how to use the tools and resources that I had creatively in order to express my imagination and vision.**  A simple idea in art can be expressed in many ways, similar to how there are multiple solutions and approaches to solving problems.
+Creativity is the ability of making use of the tools and techniques that you know to express an idea, whether it be with colored pencils or through lines of code.

+Utilizing various forms of art media (watercolor, pencils, etc), my digital camera, and Adobe Photoshop, I developed my creativity skill and ability to **pay close attention to details.**

 # Art
 <img class="ui left floated image" src="../images/gd14.png">
 <img class="ui left floated image" src="../images/gd15.png">